Pixelated-Raptor/Shadowdice/README.md

 ---
 # Download
-If you want to use Shadowdice, head over to the release page and download the version for your operating system.
+If you want to use Shadowdice, head over to the [release page](https://github.com/Pixelated-Raptor/Shadowdice/releases) and download the version for your operating system.

+Mind you that there is no download available for MacOS.
+We are able to build and run it.
+But downloading the zip from the release page somehow broke the application.
+We don't know why this happens, could be an issue with code signing (because there is none).
+Your best bet to use it on MacOS is to build it yourself.
 ---
 # Building Shadowdice
 There are differences in building Shadowdice between Windows, Linux and MacOS.
 In either case create a virtual environment first and download these libraries:
 + pillow
 + configparser
-+ tkinter
++ tkinter (should come preinstalled with python)
-+ json
++ json (should come preinstalled with python)
-+ glob
++ glob (should come preinstalled with python)

 ## Building for Windows and Linux
 In addition to the above you will need to install PyInstaller.